 - Competitive analysis

+Try including call-to-action buttons that leads your client to the option to buy your product, subscribe to your website or capture more leads.
 Once you have clearly defined the type of content that you want to create, you will finally distribute and measure it.

 - Disposable content: Content about a current topic that will lose momentum in the future.